jesse-ashmore/jeezeh.github.io/ssg/content/posts/apple-music-2.md

 But of course, Apple Music has **no support for third-party integrations with Last.fm,** meaning any new _Scrobbles (sigh)_ would be Apple's knowledge alone.

-I briefly went down a bit of rabbit hole seeing if was possible to import my Last.fm or Spotify listening data directly into Apple Music—at least that way I could continue where I left off—but as of 2025, <span class="tooltip">it's not possible.<span class="tooltiptext">Apple Music stores its Library locally in an [encrypted **and** compressed format called `musicdb`](https://home.vollink.com/gary/playlister/musicdb.html).
+I briefly went down a bit of rabbit hole seeing if was possible to import my Last.fm or Spotify listening data directly into Apple Music—at least that way I could continue where I left off—but as of 2025, <span class="tooltip" tabindex="0">it's not possible.<span class="tooltiptext">Apple Music stores its Library locally in an [encrypted **and** compressed format called `musicdb`](https://home.vollink.com/gary/playlister/musicdb.html).
 This is a proprietary format which has not yet been cracked.</span></span>

 {% alert(tip=true) %}
 To scrobble my plays on Apple Music, I use a combination of apps across devices: